meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 -
 You may instead choose to perform it as a free action.
 )

-### Alchemist
-note (
-# Additional Feats
-Add the Poison Weapon (6), Improved Poison Weapon (8), and Deadly Poison Weapon (12) to the alchemist feat list.
-For Alchemists, Deadly Poison Weapon is Common.
-)

-### Fighter
-item (
-# Reactive Shot
-## Feat 4
 -
-;Fighter
-Your foes trigger an attack of opportunity with your ranged weapons as normal as long as they are within your first range increment.
-Strikes made in this manner suffer a -4 circumstance penalty to hit.
-)

 ## Archetypes
 **Level reductions from general changes are already applied.**